OnanAgaba/Edge-Enabled-Smart-Irrigation-Controller/README.md

 # Edge-Enabled-Smart-Irrigation-Controller
-Solar-powered system for real-time crop water stress monitoring
+A low-cost open-source solar-powered system for real-time crop water stress monitoring

 ## 1. Project Overview
 This project implements a **real-time crop water stress detection and irrigation control system** using a Raspberry Pi 5.
 It integrates: